 Dale Warren Ross was born on June 30, 1920 in North Dakota in the United States to parents William H. Ross and Mabel Viola Ross (née Warren).
 He was the third of four children: Charles Irvin Ross born in 1915, Clifford Elmer Ross "Cliff" born 1918, Dale W. Ross born 1920 and

 Calvin A. Ross born 1923.
-The family moved to Ashland in
+The family moved to Ashland a town in

-On April 9, 1942 Ross enlisted in the U. S. Army as a private serial number 39307184.
-After recruit training in Monterey, California he was assigned to the 25th Infantry Division "Tropic Lighting", 35th Infantry Regiment "Cacti", Company E. Ross was sent to Guadalcanal in the Solomon Islands.
-He participated in the Battle of Mount Austen.
+On April 9, 1942 Dale W. Ross enlisted in the U. S. Army as a private with serial number 39307184.
+After recruit training in Monterey, California he was assigned to the 25th Infantry Division "Tropic Lighting", 35th Infantry Regiment "Cacti", Company E at Scholfield Barrack on Oahu.
+In late 1942 deployed to Guadalcanal in the Solomon Islands and participated in the Battle of Mount Austen.

 Missing In Action (MIA)